Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupAnimeOnAndroid.md

 ??? note "Alright, show me the aBOmiNaTIoN! <small>(click here)</small>"

-    - `asbplayer` is a browser video player that supports uploading of `Anime` and `subtitle` to be able hover over the words to use `Yomichan`
+    - `asbplayer` is a browser video player that supports uploading of `Anime` and `subtitle` to be able hover over the words to use `Yomitan`

     ---